CtrlCtrlV/Wizzy/README.md

 [Docs](./Extra_Docs/PluginName.md)

+### Packager
+Namespace:`pkgr`

+Have you ever shared files over Discord, only to get hit with the "Files are Too Powerful" message?
+Well, this plugin solves that for you.
+It creats a link to the document you share, and the link expires after a certain interval.
+It also gives you the Package ID, so you can perform actions such as deleting the package.

 # Documentation
 Do note that even though the documentation uses "wiz" for all the commands, replacing "wiz" with "orto" at the start will make no difference.